aarnphm/aarnphm.github.io/content/thoughts/LLMs.md

 Tool that lower of barrier of entry is always a good thing, but it often will lead to probably even higher discrepancies in quality of software

-Increased in productivity, but also increased in technical debt, as these generated code are mostly "bad" code, and often we have to nudge and do a lot of **prompt engineering**.
+Increased in productivity, but also increased in technical debt, as these generated code are mostly "bad" code, and often we have to nudge and do a lot of **[[thoughts/prompt engineering|prompt engineering]]**.